 On the practical side of things we are already well underway with the Allt na Muic Corridor Project, which aims to re-connect the forest in Glen Affric with that in Glen Moriston.
 We have also been paying particular attention to riparian woodlands, as rivers are natural conduits of movement within the forest, aiding the dispersal of plants and animals.
 This work is making particularly good progress on the River Affric, just west of Loch Affric, and in nearby Gleann na Ciche, where we have been erecting small stock fences to protect riverside trees such as alder and willow, to help connect up the woodlands which are regenerating inside larger, deer-fenced exclosures.
-In the longer term, we envisage such links being made to the native woodlands well beyond our target area.
+In the longer term, we envisage such links being made to the native woodlands well beyond our Core Area.

 What can you do to help reverse fragmentation?

-As well as supporting the work of organisations such as Trees for Life, and perhaps coming on a Conservation Holiday, there are ways in which you can increase connectivity in your local area.
-Even gardens can be a vital refuge for displaced wildlife, and, while it's not a substitute for the 'real thing', getting a book on wildlife gardening (and using it!) can really help to aid the movement of wildlife in areas dominated by human activity.
+As well as supporting the work of organisations such as Trees for Life, and perhaps coming on a Conservation Week, there are ways in which you can increase connectivity in your local area.
+Even gardens can be a vital refuge for displaced wildlife, and, while it’s not a substitute for the ‘real thing’, getting a book on wildlife gardening (and using it!) can really help to aid the movement of wildlife in areas dominated by human activity.

 Sources and further reading

 - Bennett, A. F. (1999) Linkages in the Landscape: the role of corridors and connectivity in wildlife conservation.
 IUCN: Gland, Switzerland and Cambridge.

 - Bright, P.W.
 (1993) Habitat fragmentation – problems and predictions for British Mammals.
 Mammal Review.
 23, 101-112.

 - Buckley, G.P. & Fraser, S. (1998) Locating new lowland woods.
 English Nature Research Report 283.
 English Nature: Peterborough.